gfeiden/PHYS-3210/Week 06/README.md

      from 0 to 2&pi;.
 How does your integral compare to the analytical value?
 Do you think you'll ever be able to calculate the integral to be precisely equal to the analytical value?
 Explain why or why not.
-  4. Now make up a function in one dimension, g(x), and integrate it.
+  4. Now make up a function in one dimension, g(x), and integrate it over some domain.
 Be creative and make something strange!
 Plot the function and the resulting accepted / rejected points.
   5. Explain how you might use the resulting sample of accepted points to create a weighted random sample from a probability distribution.
 For example, if you wanted to select a random point from a Gaussian (i.e.,